fastlane/fastlane/docs/FAQs.md

 You can also references these environment variables almost anywhere in `fastlane`.

+You can even define a lane to perform actions on multiple targets:

+  desc "Deploy both versions"
+  lane :deploy_all do
+    sh "fastlane deploy --env paid"
+    sh "fastlane deploy --env free" end

 More on the `.env` file can be found [here](https://github.com/bkeepers/dotenv).